OpenXAI: Towards a Transparent Evaluation of Model Explanations: Benchmarking Analysis

 \xhdr{Prediction Models} We train two prediction models, a Logistic Regression and a neural network, on each dataset.
 The neural network models have two fully connected hidden layers of width 100 with ReLU activation functions and an output Softmax layer.
 All models are implemented in PyTorch.
 See Appendix~\ref{app:model} for more details on model architectures, model training, and model performance. }

 \xhdr{Faithfulness} We evaluate the ground-truth and predictive faithfulness of explanations generated by state-of-the-art methods using both synthetic and real-world datasets.

-\emph{Ground-truth faithfulness}: We evaluate ground-truth faithfulness by calculating the similarity between the generated explanations and the ground-truth explanations using the metrics discussed in Section~\ref{sec:overview}.
-Results for various ground-truth faithfulness metrics are shown in Tables~\ref{tab:heloc_faith_lr}, \ref{tab:adult_faith_lr}, \ref{tab:gauss_faith}, \ref{tab:german_faith_lr}. \Grads, \SmoothGrad, and \IntGrad produce explanations that achieve perfect scores on four ground-truth faithfulness metrics, viz. pairwise rank agreement (PRA), feature agreement (FA), rank agreement (RA), and rank correlation (RC) metrics, for all datasets.
-However, on average, across all datasets,\ LIME outperforms other methods on the signed agreement (SA) [+61.6\%] and signed-rank agreement (SRA) [+65.3\%] metrics, whereas gradient-based explainers achieve relatively lower values.
+\emph{Ground-truth faithfulness}: For logistic regression models, we evaluate ground-truth faithfulness by calculating the similarity between the generated explanations and the ground-truth explanations using the metrics discussed in Section~\ref{sec:overview}.
+Results for various ground-truth faithfulness metrics are shown in Tables~\ref{tab:heloc_faith_lr}-\ref{tab:adult_faith_lr}, \ref{tab:pima_faith_lr}-\ref{tab:heart_faith_lr}, \ref{tab:gaussian_faith_lr}-\ref{tab:gmsc_faith_lr}. \Grads, \IntGrad, and \SmoothGrad produce explanations that achieve perfect scores on four ground-truth faithfulness metrics, viz. pairwise rank agreement (PRA), rank correlation (RC), feature agreement (FA), rank agreement (RA), sign agreement (SA), signed rank agreement (SRA) metrics, for all datasets.
+LIME outperforms other methods, approaching the performance of the above gradient-based explanations in many cases.
 While illustrative in nature, these findings show how OpenXAI can help identify the limitations of existing explanation methods, which in turn can inform the design of new methods.